nmwsharp/polyscope-docs/py/source/about/contributing.md

     - The documentation uses markdown.
 Modifying the docs amounts to editing a source file and rebuilding the site source.
 The the nodes there in `README.md`.
     - To add a new page to the documentation, edit `mkdocs.yml`.

-  - If adding a new structure or quantity, be sure to make use of the [data adaptors](../../data_adaptors/) for all user inputs.
-See `point_cloud.h` for an example.

-  - Due to the challenges of testing GUI code, Polyscope doesn't have many unit tests.
-However, the data adaptors _are_ unit-tested.
-If you modify them in any way, be sure to update and run the tests in `/test/`.
+  - Be sure to run the unit tests and add tests for any new features.

   - Add a blurb to the [release notes](../release_notes)!